-FIGURE 5.4.
-Mean squared forecast errors in models with five variables (linear combinations).
-MN: BVAR with the Minnesota prior; SZ: BVAR with the Minnesota and sum-of-coefficient priors; Naive: random walk with drift for each variable; PLR: BVAR with the Minnesota prior and the prior for the long run.
+FIGURE 5.5.
+Mean squared forecast errors in models with seven variables.
+MN: BVAR with the Minnesota prior; SZ: BVAR with the Minnesota and sum-of-coefficients priors; Naive: random walk with drift for each variable; PLR: BVAR with the Minnesota prior and the prior for the long run; PLR tight: BVAR with the Minnesota prior and the prior for the long run with maximum tightness on the dynamic effect of the common nominal trend.

-$\Lambda$ .
-Therefore, imposing a long-term nominal neutrality restriction on the system comes at the cost of also impairing any effect of the nominal trend on inflation.
-Our findings suggest that breaking this symmetry would be beneficial, although we leave the development of this more involved type of priors for future research.
+that breaking this symmetry would be beneficial, although we leave the development of this more involved type of priors for future research.